dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This is problematic for all of the reasons just discussed in the preceding section.
 However, as far as we know UWP never really became hugely popular, and the fact that Microsoft never added proper support for it to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
 Existing Rx.NET users using UWP will have two choices: 1) remain on Rx 6.0, or 2) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.

+#### Transitive references to different versions

+consider an application MyApp that has two dependencies (which might be indirect, non-obvious dependencies) of this form:

+* UiLibA uses `System.Reactive` v5.0.
+This is a UI library and it and depends on `DispatcherScheduler`
+* NonUiLibB uses Rx 7, and it does not use any UI-framework-specific Rx features but it does use new functionality in Rx 7

+Imagine for the sake of argument that Rx 7 adds a `RateLimit` operator to deal with the fact that almost nobody likes Throttle.

+So we now have this situation:

+* UiLibA will require `DispatcherScheduler` to be available through `System.Reactive` v5.0
+* NonUiLibB will require `Observable.RateLimit` to be available through whatever reference it's using to get Rx 7

+This needs to work.
+This constraint prevents us from simply removing UI-specific types from `System.Reactive` v7.0.

+#### Limited tolerance for breaking changes

+While we would prefer to have no breaking changes at all, there are some circumstance where the are acceptable: security considerations can trump backwards compatibility for example.
+(Not that we currently know of any examples of that in Rx.)
+In considering a breaking change we need to ask which of the following would apply in cases where a change does break an application:

+1. the app authors need to make some changes to get everything working again
+2. we put the app authors in a position where it's not possible for them to get everything working again

+Simply removing UI-specific types in `System.Reactive` v7 would be a type 2 change (because of [the need for things to work when we have indirect dependencies on multiple versions](#transitive-references-to-different-versions)).

+We consider type 2 changes to be unacceptable.
+We consider all breaking changes undesirable, but would be open to type 1 changes if no better alternative exists.

 ### The design options